Snowtime legislation looks to save lives during winters

 Current law only penalizes a driver when serious bodily injury occurs from a snow or ice incident.

-“I have had so many people show me pictures of what happened to their vehicle, because they were on the highway,” said Boscola, “It was snowing and all of a sudden ice dislodges and it damages vehicles and kills individuals.”
+“I have had so many people show me pictures of what happened to their vehicle because they were on the highway,” Boscola said.
+“It was snowing and all of a sudden ice dislodges and it damages vehicles and kills individuals.”

 Boscola is backing Senate Bill 114 that gives police officers the authority to pull people over who pose a potential road hazard and require drivers clear off snow and ice from the vehicles within 24 hours after a storm.